ppvg/proxable/README.md

 Takes a function `fn` to wrap (required).

-Returns a wrapped function that proxies throught to `fn` by default.
+Returns a wrapped function that proxies through to `fn` by default.

 _Aliases: `proxable()`, `create()`_